mojaloop/ml-perf-characterization/support-profiling/README.md

-# Central-Services-Stream
+# Support Profiling

-This characterization is for the [Central-Services-Stream](https://github.com/mojaloop/central-services-stream).
+This characterization is for supporting infra, services or components.

 ## Status